 It soon became evident that many of the students receiving funds from OPI wanted to continue their educations beyond a bachelor’s degree, giving OPI the chance to assist students at institutions besides West Texas State University.
 When Mr. Morris retired from WTSU in 1974 (by this time serving as the first director of the Student Financial Aid Office), he began further expanding the OPI program, raising money for a new building and moving into the organization’s headquarters where they are still located today at 504 24th Street in Canyon.

 As the program grew, it soon became evident to Mr. Morris that assistance was needed to balance working with students, keeping appropriate records and raising additional funds.
 His daughter, Cathryn, was teaching school in San Angelo where she had met her husband Carroll and had begun raising a family.
+Cathryn joined the staff in 1974 and was elevated to position of president after her father’s passing in 1993, a position she held until her death in 2022.
+Under Cathryn’s leadership the organization grew, while holding steadfast to the principles and vision set forth by her father.

 In 1983, Mr. Morris and Clifford Baker, one of the first students assisted by OPI, envisioned the concept of the Panhandle-Plains Higher Education Authority (PPHEA).
 Because banks were not interested in providing and servicing loans to such a high risk population as students, a need existed for a secondary market to purchase those loans and take the risk off the bank.
 PPHEA was organized under OPI, and the Guaranteed Student Loan Division was created to provide student-loan related services for those loans purchased by PPHEA.
 That relationship continued until 1999 when the servicing agency was purchased from OPI to create the Panhandle-Plains Student Loan and Management Corporation with Mr. Baker as its president.

 That change did not, however, remove OPI from the student loan business as contributions are still being used today for students to borrow at no interest and with no payments while they are full-time students.
-Today, OPI has 106 loan funds with more than $5.5 million available for student loans.
+Today, OPI has over 100 loan funds with more than $5.5 million available for student loans.

 Societal needs change and the cost of meeting those needs grows.
 The vision for providing higher education opportunities for people in the Panhandle and South Plains regions of Texas has not changed and has been consistent with this region’s success for more than a century.
-Opportunity Plan, Inc. has been a continual factor in meeting those needs for 60 years, growing from that initial contribution of $500 to becoming a $30 million organization.
+Opportunity Plan, Inc. has been a continual factor in meeting those needs for nearly 70 years, growing from that initial contribution of $500 to becoming a $35 million organization.
 OPI will continue providing the assistance to meet those changing educational needs for years to come.